curtyg/halon_task_1/README.md

 - Had more variables that code be passed in to affect the algorithm/procedural generation

 ## How to run the project

+1. Clone the project and open the project in Unreal Engine 5.3
+2. Navigate to File -> Open Level... and select 'test_level'
+3. Go to Content Browser -> All/Content/Python -> right click on 'CubeGen' and select 'Run Editor Uility Widget'
+4. Once the widget appears, enter some integers for the values (0 < width < 100, 0 < z_depth < 10) and click on 'Generate Cubes'
+5. Entering new or the same values and clicking on 'Generate Cubes' will delete the existing cubes and regenerate new cubes